shininga/learngit/readme.txt

 git is a distributed version control system.
-Git is free software distribute under the GPL shining haha
+Git is a  free software distribute under the GPL shining haha
 Git tracks changes of file
 shining666